user-grinch/FastLoader/README.md

 **Why does this happen?**
 Fastloader starts **before** Modloader.
 Its task is to add new entries to the original `object.dat` or `cargrp.dat` files stored in `/data`.
 The purpose of Fastloader is to load lines for newly added objects into `object.dat` or to add newly added cars into `cargrp.dat`.
+When you have any object.dat or cargrp.dat inside modloader folder, modloader.asi will load this data again.
+It will cause the crashes.

 👉 If you just want to load an `object.dat` or `cargrp.dat` file, leave it in Modloader.
 Don’t use Fastloader for it.
 👉 When adding new props (like *Project Props 3*) or cars with FLA, Fastloader is your friend.